How can you possibly save up to $20,000/year? By hiring freelancers!

-However, according to the latest survey by Flexjobs, over 65% of freelancers think that they are more productive when doing freelancing.
+However, according to the latest survey by Flexjobs, over 65% of remote workers think that they are more productive working remotely.

 1. Fewer Distractions

 Unlike the traditional office environment, there are fewer distractions from colleagues, reduced stress of commuting and zero office politics.
 The absence of such things definitely boosts the productivity of the employees.
-Another study done by the University of Illinois revealed that the task-based performance of employees significantly increases when doing freelancing.
+Another study done by the University of Illinois revealed that the task-based performance of employees significantly increases when working remotely.

 2. Utilizing Productive Hours